Updated: February 12, 2021

 But then… growing food is what we do!
 It feels like there has never been a more important time for us to do it!
 Our mission is this:

 “To impact lives in a positive way while growing great food and honouring God.” …and until we are unable to do so, we will press on toward that goal.

 Our practices and procedures were, and continue to be developed and improved.
 We have entire arsenals of information and support available to us from the local Health Unit and municipality; the numerous agricultural associations we belong to; as well as provincial and federal levels of government.

 So we keep going…one day at a time…doing what we CAN.

 The following is NOT a sales pitch…rather, it’s an invitation for each one of us to consider whether it’s time to make some changes in the way our households operate…

 Do you want to?

-Chatting with a friend last week, I jokingly remarked,
+Chatting with a friend early on in the pandemic, I jokingly remarked,

 “I’ve been preparing for this my whole life!”